Charles Burlingame: Biography

 Burlingame retired from the Navy Reserve as a captain in 1996 and continued to work for American Airlines.

 Burlingame appeared on the game show Greed on March 10, 2000, winning $10,000.

 He was married to an American Airlines flight attendant, Sheri Burlingame.
-They lived in Oak Hill, Virginia.
+He was also the father of Wendy, the grandfather of Jack, and the stepfather of John and Chad Harris.
+He and his wife lived in Oak Hill, Virginia.

 Death

 Burlingame's name is located on Panel S-69 of the National September 11 Memorial's South Pool, along with those of other passengers of Flight 77.